SHKim26/-Language-Modeling/README.md

 **Although both models showed similar training tendencies** and final train loss performance, **the LSTM exhibited a much lower and more stable validation loss curve.**

-## Analysis of Temperature Effect on LSTM Text Generation
+## Influence of the variation of the softmax parameter $T$ on text generation

 ## Overview
 This subsection investigates the impact of varying the temperature parameter $T$ in the softmax function during text generation with an LSTM.